 ALVINA LEDBEITER needed a new pair of shoes.
-Not that anyone would see them in her< she still had a few occasions where she wanted to look sharp before she laid her head on a s, for all Eternity.
-Duke Crocker's ninety-third for starters where she intended to outshine tha widow- ladies who believed he had one more wedding in him.
-Alvina might be a widow-lad) she was no such fool.
+Not that anyone would see them on her she still had a few occasions where she wanted to look sharp before she laid her head on as, for all Eternity.
+Duke Crocker’s ninety-third for starters where she intended to outshine that widow- ladies who believed he had one more wedding in him.
+Alvina might be a widow-lady she was no such fool.

-"Always dress your best when going shopping or to the emergency room," as Momma used 1 Alvina donned her smart, navy suit and her only black heels that were just about shot, then her white hair, fluffing that patch right at the back that her neglectful friends usually missec women had to be so careful-and put on her face.
+“Always dress your best when going shopping or to the emergency room,” as Momma used to say.
+Alvina donned her smart, navy suit and her only black heels that were just about shot, then her white hair, fluffing that patch right at the back that her neglectful friends usually missed—women had to be so careful—and put on her face.
 Without a dab of Fire & Ice she almost disappeared.

 Halloran’s smelled to high heaven of perfume.
 Waving off the ghouls with perfume spritzers, she made her way to Shoes, which was as pretty as she remembered, all beige and soft lights and elegant women drifting among spotlit islands and dark-suited clerks bearing shoeboxes.
 She walked past the displays of glorious high heels to the back corner where on a glass shelf sat the sensible black shoes with two-inch heels.
 The wallflowers.
 It had come to this.
 She picked up one with a gold buckle that proclaimed, “I may be dull, but I’m expensive and Italian,” and looked around for a sales clerk.
 All were as busy as chipmunks, except for those two fat girls.
 Surely Halloran’s hadn’t hired girls too fat to bend over as shoe clerks?
 She carried the Italian number to the lane the clerks took to the storeroom, and waited.